isomerpages/nparks-gardening/_learn-more-about-gardening/Plants.md

 </style>

 <a href="/digital-tools/plant-search/" class="plantsearch">
-		<p style="text-align: center">Click here to use our plant search if you have no clue what is suitable for your garden!</p>
+		<p>Click here to use our plant search if you have no clue what is suitable for your garden!</p>
 	</a>

 <div class="wrapper">